stevenrobertson/sd-docs/report/gpu.md

 "hot clock", and likewise the "cold clock" for the rest of the chip.

-[^bollocks]: NVIDIA actually refers to the smallest unit of independent execution as a *shader processor*, or SM.
-This is
+[^bollocks]: NVIDIA actually refers to the smallest unit of independent execution as a shader multiprocessor.
+This is an example of what industry observers refer to as *absolute bollocks*.
+As with most GPGPU developers, we use traditional terminology.

 Every thread in a warp executes together.
 At each cold clock, a warp's instructions are loaded by the scheduler and issued to the appropriate